The next Biernat Internship search will take place in late Fall 2025.

-Schmucker Art Gallery and the Special Collections Department of Musselman Library invite Gettysburg College students to apply for our 2024 Biernat Internship.
+Schmucker Art Gallery and the Special Collections Department of Musselman Library welcome one Biernat Intern each school year for exhibit preparation during the Spring semester.
 The intern will experience the various roles and responsibilities of managing art and image collections, supporting exhibitions, and providing educational support and outreach.
 This internship offers a hands-on experience for students with an interest in art history, public history, museum studies, or a career focus in archival, museum, or curatorial work.
+The Biernat intern's exhibit will be the first show in the Project Space at Schmucker Art Gallery during the following Fall semester.

 Hours: 6-8/week